top of page

 Business, economics, and technology

 This strand encourages student proposals that explore how technological progress or innovations in technology can be harnessed to create sustainable public or private economic growth, jobs, educational opportunities, or a higher quality of living.
 How has politics affected the decisions of businesses or new technology attempting to endure business cycle fluctuations, domestic and international competition, depletion of resources, and international trade wars?
 How will new banking and trading technologies or artificial intelligence affect capital investment, socioeconomic mobility, and the wealth gap?
-We seek your creativity in these technical fields and look forward to reviewing your creative solutions to our theme: “Ahead of Our Time – Reconciling Technology, Progress, and the Future."
+We seek your creativity in these technical fields and look forward to reviewing your creative solutions to our theme: “Civic Engagement at the Crossroads.”

 strand descriptions